axgao1/Final_Project_DK_AG/README.md

 ## Other healthcare providers

-hospitals are not the only providers in healthcare markets.
+Hospitals are not the only providers in healthcare markets.
 Many of the counties we measure to be underserved by hospitals may have many small clinics or independent physician practices.
 Controlling for the prevelance of other healthcare providers would be critical in extending the analysis.

 ## Alternative choice for mortality not sensitive to distance